glennz/react-form-demo/README.md

 7 style (done)

-8 bit.dev to manage web component and publish to npm as component library to reuse (yet to be done)
+8 bit.dev to manage web component and publish to npm as component library to reuse (not required)

-9 nestjs api (server side receive form data request, yet to do but this is not required)
+9 nestjs api (not required)

 10 tested on Chrome and IE (done)

+11 tested on desktop, tablet and mobile (done)

-11 E2E auto test (yet to be done)
+11 E2E auto test (not required)

 Demo website

 https://6crmy.csb.app/

-Things yet to be done:

-don't have time to include a datetime picker component and its icon next to date of birth. will use react datepicker from npm later

-don't have time to add unit tests. should add those tests for components and logic checking for Quality control.

 The result is output at console.dir when submit.
 To check the result, please open developer tool in chrome and see console message.

-Architecture:
+Future Architecture:
 Bit.dev -> Npm to manage web components -> claim form app

 Statemanagement